Albion Online Return Rate Explained

 Next steps: dive deeper

 The canonical city-by-city table.
-Where the +18% bonus lives and when Caerleon is worth the risk.
+Where every +15% specialty bonus lives and when Caerleon is worth the risk.

 How to spend your 10k daily focus across refining, crafting, and farming without leaving silver on the table.